 The Savings Restoration Plan is available to employees who earn base salaries in excess of \$150,000 per year and who are otherwise eligible to participate in the plan.
 The Savings Restoration Plan was established to restore deferral opportunities and matching contributions lost because of statutory limits in the Retirement Savings Plan.
 Specifically, the Savings Restoration Plan allows executive officers to defer a portion of their pre-tax compensation and receive matching contributions from us that would have been available under the Retirement Savings Plan if the Internal Revenue Service statutory limit did not exist.
 Converted RONA Bonuses are not eligible for deferral under the Savings Restoration Plan.
 Each Named Executive Officer may annually defer to his or her Savings Restoration Plan account any portion of the compensation that he cannot defer under the Retirement Savings Plan due to the statutory limit, other than Converted RONA Bonuses, up to the greater of 20% of base pay or \$25,000.
-We provide to each participant a matching contribution of common stock equal to 100% on the first 3% of pay contributed and 50% on the 4th and 5th percent of pay contributed, reduced by the maximum matching contribution available to the participant under the Retirement Savings Plan.
-We also take into account the matching contributions made under the Retirement Savings Plan also maintain a separate retirement income account within the Retirement Savings Plan also maintain a separate retirement income account within the Savings Restoration Plan.
-We provide to each holder of a retirement income account an annual contribution equal to a percentage of the amount of the participant's annual compensation in excess of the Internal Revenue Service statutory limit determined based on age and length of service.
-These contributions are grefore 0.5% to 6% of the amount of the participant's compensation in excess of tha limit.
-All deferrals and contributions are made under the Savings Restoration Plan by accounting entry rather than
+We provide to each participant a matching contribution available to the participant under the Retirement Savings Plan to ensure that the maximum match under both plans does not exceed \$17,000.
+In addition, all participants who maintain a retirement income account within the Retirement Savings Plan also maintain a separate retirement income account within the Savings Restoration Plan.
+We provide to each holder of a retirement income account an annual contribution equal to a percentage of the amount of the participant's compensation in excess of the Internal Revenue Service statutory limit determined based on age and length of service.
+These contributions range from 0.5% to 6% of the amount of the participant's compensation in excess of the Internal Revenue Service statutory limit and contributions are made under the Savings Restoration Plan under the participant's compensation in excess of that limit.
+All deferrals and contributions are made under the Savings Plan based on the performance of our common stock.
+Participant